robweber/mario-kart-tournament/README.md

 2. Drivers are randomly seeded into a tournament bracket.
 3. The first set of racers is selected and a Cup is selected from tracks from the active Mario Kart game.

 On the scoreboard page racers can see who is up next and the overall status of the tournament via the bracket.
 Winning drivers are given a score of 1 and losses are a 0.
+Entering Fullscreen Mode removes the top nav bar for easier display on a large screen.
+The scoreboard page will automatically refresh data every 10 seconds.

 ### Advancing

 On the `/admin` page the Race Administrator can select the winner from the currently active match.
 Selecting the winner will advance the tournament.
+This will update the scoreboard page within 10 seconds.

 The winning driver will move on to the next race in the bracket and the losing player will drop off.
 Each driver's win/loss record will also be updated.